Weekend Getaways From Bangalore for Couples

 Suggested article: Why to visit Uttari Beta trek near Bangalore.

 When I have a full weekend or a relaxed overnight trip, I love exploring places within the 100–200 km circle around Bangalore.
-These spots are close enough for a short drive but far enough to make me feel like I’ve truly stepped away from city life.
+These spots are close enough for a short drive but far enough to make you feel like you have truly stepped away from city life.
 From thundering waterfalls to royal palaces and peaceful forests, this range is packed with variety.

 Let me start with one of my favorite monsoon destinations: Shivanasamudra Falls.

-The first time I saw Shivanasamudra during the rains, I was honestly stunned.
+When you see Shivanasamudra during the rains, you will honestly stunned.
 The Cauvery River splits into two branches here, creating twin waterfalls like Gaganachukki and Bharachukki and together they put on a roaring show that makes you feel so small in front of nature’s power.

-I still remember standing at the viewpoint, the mist from the falls cooling my face while the sound of crashing water drowned out every thought in my head.
-It was wild, dramatic and unforgettable.
-And yet, when I visited in winter, the falls turned calmer with more space to walk around and enjoy a picnic vibe.
-Each season felt like a completely different personality in the same place.
+Standing at the viewpoint when the mist from the falls cooling your face and the sound of crashing water drowning out every thought in your head.
+It is wild, dramatic and unforgettable.
+And yet, when you visit in winter, the falls turn calmer with more space to walk around and enjoy a picnic vibe.
+Each season feels like a completely different personality in the same place.

 What I love doing here